9 Measurable Metrics for Evaluating Your SEO’s Effectiveness

 Want Google to like your site?
 Boasting good user metrics for bounce rate, time on page, etc., a good page speed, and few crawl errors help.

 Knowing and tracking your site’s index status is helpful for knowing how many of your site’s pages are indexed and which errors are causing pages to be de-indexed.

 9. Crawl errors.
-Broken links, 404 errors, and missing pages makes it very difficult for Google to crawl your site.
+Broken links, 404 errors, and missing pages make it very difficult for Google to crawl your site.
 If it can’t find your pages, it can’t rank them.
 No need to check it daily, or weekly, but make a note to check the index’s status monthly and fix any crawl errors you find.
 Google Search Console makes it easier to track errors sitewide (by default) or by segment (with a filter).

 For an even more comprehensive look at the key performance indicators (KPI) that are most critical, check out the article: Six Web Metrics/KPI to Die For.
 Another recently published article detailed the most important SEO metrics to track for 2018.
 In addition to the items listed above, you may want to also track:

 - Mobile usability